swissspidy/performant-translations/readme.txt

 == Upgrade Notice ==

-= 1.1.0 =
+= 1.1.1 =

-Improves compatibility with the upcoming WordPress 6.5 release.
+Addresses a performance regression and a bug related to plural forms parsing.